-20. Virus detection
+26. Virus detection

-VIRAL PCR can be carried out on CSF samples collected into a sterile white topped universal container.
+VIRAL (Bacterial and Fungal also) PCR can be carried out on CSF samples collected into a sterile white topped universal container.

 For herpes simplex PCR send swabs from lesions in Virus transport medium (red capped tube with red liquid transport medium).